Overview of our careers programme by year group

-During the autumn term in Year 11, every student has a 30 minute careers guidance interview with an external careers adviser from Adviza, where they can discuss their ideas for the future.
-Students receive a personalised action plan by email soon afterwards, which summarises the key points of the interview and signposts them towards relevant websites and other sources of information.
+During the autumn term in Year 11, every student has a 30 minute careers guidance interview with our Careers Advisor from DRA Associates (Mr Devani), where they can discuss their ideas for the future.
+Students receive a personalised action plan afterwards, which summarises the key points of the interview and signposts them towards relevant websites and other sources of information.

-In March, students participate in a Business Insight Day where they visit a local company to understand how a large multinational organisation works, how the various departmental functions contribute to the success of the business and about the range of careers opportunities they offer.
+In March, students participate in a Business Insight Day, where students visit a local company to understand how a large multinational organisation works, how the various departmental functions contribute to the success of the business and about the range of careers opportunities they offer.

 As part of the transition into the Sixth Form, students return to school following their GCSEs for a day in late June, when they are reminded about the importance that university admissions tutors and employers place on work experience and the benefits to be gained from undertaking some shadowing and/or volunteering during the summer holidays.

 Years 12 and 13